Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Numerical study

-Among the BMS-based approaches, the even-knot splines exhibit limitations in adapting to locally varying smoothness of $f_2$ because of their construction with equidistant knots.
-In contrast, both the VS-knot and free-knot splines accurately identify the local features of $f_2$.
-The results indicate that the RMSEs of the two methods for adaptive estimation are comparable, with the free-knot splines tending to slightly overestimate coverage probabilities.
-Similar to the comparison between \texttt{mgcv-ps} and \texttt{mgcv-ad}, the even-knot splines outperform the VS-knot and free-knot splines in estimating $f_1$.
-However, the VS-knot splines perform better in estimating $f_3$, highlighting that the BMS-based methods are less sensitive to the specification of whether to use adaptive estimation in advance.
-Given that the VS-knot splines generally outperform other methods and demonstrate effective local adaptation, we recommend using the VS-knot splines as the default option.
-Nonetheless, it is worth mentioning that the even-knot splines approach is faster than the other BMS-based methods and also eliminates the need for MCMC when $p$ is reasonably small.
+Among the BMS-based approaches, even-knot splines exhibit limitations in adapting to the locally varying smoothness of $f_2$ owing to their construction with equidistant knots.
+In contrast, both the VS-knot and free-knot splines effectively identify the local features of $f_2$.
+The results show that the RMSEs for these two adaptive estimation methods are comparable, although free-knot splines tend to slightly overestimate the coverage probabilities.
+Similar to the comparison between \texttt{mgcv-ps} and \texttt{mgcv-ad}, even-knot splines perform better than the VS-knot and free-knot splines in estimating $f_1$.
+However, the BMS-based methods are comparable in estimating $f_3$ and $f_4$, indicating that BMS-based methods are generally less sensitive to whether adaptive estimation is employed.
+Given that VS-knot splines typically outperform other methods and effectively handle local adaptation, we recommend using them as the default option.
+Nonetheless, even-knot splines are faster than other BMS-based methods and eliminate the need for MCMC when $p$ is relatively small.

-We also assess the computational efficiency of the Bayesian methods based utilizing MCMC.
-Since \texttt{mgcv} follows a frequentist approach, it is excluded from the comparison.
-Additionally, \texttt{Blapsr} is omitted as it does not rely on MCMC.
-We calculate the effective sample sizes of the joint posterior per second of runtime after suitable burn-in periods.
-Figure~\ref{plot:berESS} displays the efficiency measures across 500 replications.
-Contrary to the common belief that BMS-based methods may not be efficient, they are indeed comparable to other Bayesian methods.
-In particular, the even-knot splines emerge as the most efficient.
-This is attributed to the fact that, although BMS-based methods are slow, they exhibit fast mixing.
-While the VS-knot splines are slower than the even-knot splines, the trade-off appears reasonable, considering the ability for local adaptation.
+We also evaluated the computational efficiency of the Bayesian methods based on MCMC, excluding \texttt{mgcv} (which follows a frequentist approach) and \texttt{Blapsr} (which does not use MCMC).
+We measured the effective sample size of the posterior per second of runtime, after accounting for appropriate burn-in periods.
+Figure~\ref{plot:berESS} displays the efficiency measures across 500 replicates.
+Contrary to the common belief that BMS-based methods might be inefficient, they perform comparably to other Bayesian methods.
+In particular, even-knot splines are the most efficient, owing to their fast mixing despite their slower overall processing.
+Although VS-knot splines are slower than even-knot splines, the trade-off is justified by their capability for local adaptation.